◉ ÁRON FENYVESI ◉

 ◉ GERGELY NAGY ◉

 Gergely Nagy (1969), journalist, editor, writer.
 Lives and works in Budapest.
 Currently he works for Qubit.hu.
 He holds a doctoral scholarship from the ELTE BTK.
 His main fields of interest are contemporary art, cultural politics and cultural resistance.
 After many years of journalistic work, she has been editor-in-chief of Artportal and then of the online art magazine A mű since 2013.
 He is one of the initiators of East Art Mags, a collaborative project bringing together five art magazines from the Central and Eastern European region.
-He is one of the founders of OFF-Biennale Budapest, an NGO that manages the largest civil contemporary art initiative in the region.
+He is one of the founders of OFF-Biennale Budapest, the largest NGO for civil contemporary art initiatives in the region.
+He is a member of the Critical Culture Group, which organises events and conferences on the state of progressive culture in Hungary.
 Author of four books.
-He has contributed to several reports on the situation of artistic freedom and freedom of expression in Hungary.
-He is a member of the Critical Culture Group, which organises events and conferences on the state of progressive culture in Hungary.

 ◉ ATTILA SIRBIK ◉